Digital Health

 Upon successful completion of the course, participants will have access to claim their credits through the Harvard Medical School’s continuing education platform.

-The course will be delivered via HBS Online’s course platform and immerse learners in real-world examples from experts at industry-leading organizations.
+The course is part of the Harvard on Digital Learning Path and Health Care Leadership Learning Path will be delivered via HBS Online’s course platform.
+Learners will be immersed in real-world examples from experts at industry-leading organizations.
 By the end of the course, participants will be able to:

 - Understand how digital technologies can address critical pain points in health care